goitacademy/javascript-homework/v2/09/README.en.md

 ### Notification library

-> ⚠️ The following features are optional, but they will be a good additional practice.
+> ⚠️ The following features are optional, but they will be good for additional practice.

 Use the [notiflix](https://github.com/notiflix/Notiflix#readme) library to display notifications to the user instead of `window.alert()`.